Wake Forest University Department of Counseling

 Lesson 2: Play Therapy Skills

-Read the following in your Counseling Children Textbook:
+Read the following in the Counseling Children Textbook:

 • Chapter 17, Play Therapy